Last updated: August 2026

 1. Arris SURFboard S34: Best Overall

-The Arris SURFboard S34 is the top pick for 2026.
-It handles plans up to 2.5 Gbps, includes both a 2.5 Gigabit and a 1 Gigabit Ethernet port, and supports mid-split technology, which unlocks the faster upload tiers on plans like Xfinity Next-Gen. It runs on a stable Broadcom chipset, sets up in minutes with the SURFboard Central app, and is certified for Xfinity, Cox, and Spectrum.
-If you want one modem that covers every current cable plan, this is it.
+The S34 is the top pick for 2026.
+It handles plans up to 2.5 Gbps, includes both a 2.5 Gigabit and a 1 Gigabit Ethernet port, and supports mid-split technology, which unlocks the faster upload tiers on plans like Xfinity Next-Gen. It runs a stable Broadcom chipset, sets up in minutes through the SURFboard Central app, and is certified for Xfinity, Cox, and Spectrum.
+One modem that covers every current cable plan.

 2. Arris SURFboard S33: Best Runner-Up